americanexpressactivate/americanexpress-activate/docs/index.rst

 Where do I activate my American Express Card?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use **AmericanExpress.com/Activate** and follow the instructions displayed during the activation process.
+Use **AmericanExpress.com/Activate** and follow the instructions displayed during activation.

 What information do I need to activate my Amex Card?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You may need your card number, 4-digit security code, and additional verification information requested during activation.
+You may need your card number, 4-digit security code, and additional verification information.

 Why is AmericanExpress.com/Activate not working?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Incorrect card information, browser problems, cached data, internet issues, or temporary technical problems may interfere with the activation process.
+Incorrect card information, browser problems, cached data, internet issues, or temporary technical problems may interfere with activation.

 Can I activate a replacement Amex Card?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Activation options can vary by card.
-Follow the instructions provided with your replacement card or use the applicable activation process.
+Follow the instructions provided with your replacement card.

 What should I do after my card is activated?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~